tejaswini972/MCW-Security-baseline-on-Azure/Whiteboard design session/WDS trainer guide - Security baseline on Azure.md

     d.
 For other reporting users, data masking was implemented to allow partial viewing of sensitive data.

     e.
-The SQL Azure server\'s virtual network was configured only to allow SQL traffic from the web and reporting applications with logging enabled.
+The SQL Azure server's virtual network was configured only to allow SQL traffic from the web and reporting applications with logging enabled.

 3. Network, Internal and External Communications

     a.
-With the websites hosted in Azure VM\'s, the Azure VMs are joined to an isolated virtual network with VPN access enabled from the corporate site (via Site-to-Site configuration).
+With the websites hosted in Azure VM's, the Azure VMs are joined to an isolated virtual network with VPN access enabled from the corporate site (via Site-to-Site configuration).

     b.
 The application tiers are separated by virtual networks and subnets, the website VM\'s are placed within a \"front-end\" subnet within the Virtual Network, and the SQL Database VMs are placed in a \"back-end\" subnet.
 This separation helps to create a security boundary that can be leveraged by firewalls and intrusion detection systems to more easily detect suspicious traffic, and to quickly quarantine traffic from the websites front-end to the back-end database should a breach be detected.